 - The upright harness puts you in the best position for recovery from extreme situations, because your body can rotate with the yaw motion of a spin.

-Pods offer a reclined position and a leg fairing.
-They are best suited for ambitious cross country pilots or regular fliers with at least a year of flying experience.
+Pods are best suited for ambitious cross country pilots or regular fliers with at least a year of flying experience.
 Although more difficult on the ground and more unstable in extreme situations, pod harnesses are comfortable and offer more performance during long flights.
 They keep you warmer and reduce drag while flying, but you carry a little extra weight and bulk on the way back (depending on models, comparing like for like).

 The performance advantage is dependant on setting the harness up correctly, so it’s important to spend time adjusting the angle.
 When correctly balanced, a well-trimmed pod harness can provide the added secure feeling of being completely supported.